iPeer/Akiyama.IPC/documentation/docs/update-history.md

 # Update History

 ## 1.2.0
+* Both versions of the framework (.NETFramework and .NET6+) now utilise a shared codebase instead of separate ones.
+  - **Note**: This is a non-breaking change and will not require any changes to existing implementations.
 * `IPCEndpoint` class received the following changes:
   - Can now natively support and automatically combine incoming split packets.
   - New Properties: